Alessandra Festa

 Greek Theatre and Temple of Cnidian Aphrodite

-The Greek Theatre is part of the first nucleus.
-In fact, despite its name, it has the typical characteristics of Roman theatres with a semicircular plan.
-Its small size suggests that it was intended for a very small audience, probably the Emperor's guests.
-Built taking advantage of the hilly morphology of the tuff soil, we can still recognise the stepped course of the cavea (a semicircular stand for spectators), divided into two sectors and crossed by a partially visible central stand, at the top of which there is a small rectangular room.
+The Greek Theatre is part of the first nucleus of the complex.
+Despite its name, it displays the typical features of Roman theatres, with a semicircular plan.
+Its relatively small size suggests that it was intended for a limited audience, likely the emperor’s guests.
+Built by taking advantage of the hilly tuff terrain, the stepped layout of the cavea—divided into two sectors and crossed by a central staircase—is still clearly visible today.

 Maritime Theatre, Imperial Palace, Winter Palace, Latin and Greek Libraries and Golden Square

-The second key node is the Maritime Temple, the Imperial Palace, the Winter Palace, the Latin and Greek Libraries and the Golden Square.
+The second main nucleus includes the Maritime Theatre, the Imperial Palace, the Winter Palace, the Greek and Latin Libraries, and the Golden Square, buildings that formed the heart of the imperial residence.

 The Small Baths, the Large Baths and the Baths with Heliocaminus